 Reinforcement machine learning

-Reinforcement machine learning is a behavioral machine learning model that is similar to supervised learning, but the algorithm isn’t trained using sample data.
+Reinforcement machine learning is a machine learning model that is similar to supervised learning, but the algorithm isn’t trained using sample data.
 This model learns as it goes by using trial and error.
 A sequence of successful outcomes will be reinforced to develop the best recommendation or policy for a given problem.

 Real-world machine learning use cases

 Here are just a few examples of machine learning you might encounter every day:

 Machine learning and IBM Cloud

-IBM Watson Machine Learning supports the machine learning lifecycle end to end.
-It is available in a range of offerings that let you build machine learning models wherever your data lives and deploy them anywhere in your hybrid multicloud environment.
+IBM Watson Studio on IBM Cloud Pak for Data supports the end-to-end machine learning lifecycle on a data and AI platform.
+You can build, train and manage machine learning models wherever your data lives and deploy them anywhere in your hybrid multicloud environment.

 To get started, sign up for an IBMid and create your IBM Cloud account.